top of page

 Miss Rachel

 Rachel has always been motivated to pursue a career where she can create a positive and lasting impact within the disability sector.
-She has recently completed a Bachelor of Disability and Developmental Education at Flinders University and has now moved straight into work as a Developmental Educator and Positive Behaviour Support Practitioner.
+She studied a Bachelor of Disability and Developmental Education at Flinders University and works as a Developmental Educator and Positive Behaviour Support Practitioner.
 She has also completed courses in disability awareness and inclusive coaching from Special Olympics Australia.

 Rachel’s friendly, outgoing and ‘keeping it real’ disposition enables her to form trusting relationships with all members of the AACD Community.
 She is loud, proud, and aims to provide an environment in her classes where dancers can have FUN and express themselves through the wonderful and creative world of cheerleading and dance.
 Inclusion and advocacy, along with cheer and dance, are Rachel's biggest passions and she is so excited to be bringing the two together!